 If there is a Principal Contractor in control of the site, they are liable first.
 Why?
 Because they have a duty under the CDM Regulations to manage the overall standard of health and safety on site.

-If there is not a Principal Contractor and they are doing your undertaking, you are liable.
+If there is not a Principal Contractor and the injured person was doing your undertaking -ie. your trade – then you are liable.
 The way the claim will work is that the subcontractor’s insurer will counter-claim off your insurer.
 There are levels of liability and percentages for contributory negligence, but that is a whole other article.

 What you Need to Do to Protect Your Business When Using Subcontractors

-2. Check their insurance is valid and covers the work they are doing
+- Check their insurance is valid and covers the work they are doing or make sure they are on your insurance.

 If you have any questions about using subcontractors, message me